brianspiering/rl-course/readme.md

 Course Description
 ----

-This course will cover techniques in applied Reinforcement Learning (RL).
+This course will cover fundamental techniques in applied Reinforcement Learning (RL).

 Reinforcement Learning is one the most successful subdomains within Artificial Intelligence (AI).
-The fundamental idea in Reinforcement Learning is - agents learn to take successful actions within an environment.
+The core idea in Reinforcement Learning is agents learn to take successful actions within an environment.

 Reinforcement Learning extends the usefulness of Machine Learning into new domains, such as video games, board games, and robotics.
-The course will focus on contemporary, practical applications of Reinforcement Learning.

-Topics will include fundamental Reinforcement Learning algorithms, such as multi-arm bandits and q-learning, and Deep Reinforcement Learning.
+The course will focus on contemporary, practical applications of Reinforcement Learning, such as multi-arm bandits, q-learning, and Deep Reinforcement Learning.

 ----
 Logistics